- Describe developmentally appropriate practice and what it looks like with infants and toddlers.

 - Active learners—they learn by doing, which includes crawling, rolling, running, standing, watching, sitting, climbing, and mouthing

 - Best suited for open-ended play that encourages self-discovery

-- Sensory learners using touching, smelling, seeing, hearing, and tasting
+- Sensory learners using touching, smelling, seeing, hearing, and tasting to explore their environment

 - Influenced by their temperament

 Recognizing individual learning styles and planning experiences that account for them supports cognitive development.